pulilab/vue-qr-reader/docs/quickstart.md

 </script>
 ```

-!> The event is emitted once if the prop `stop-on-scanned` is set to `true` (default), if the prop is set to `false` the event is emitted continuously while the QR is being detected
+!> The event is emitted once if the prop `stop-on-scanned` is set to `true` (default), if the prop is set to `false` the event is emitted continuously while the QR is being detected.